Search for a rare disease

-Amelogenesis imperfecta (AI) represents a group of developmental conditions affecting the structure and clinical appearance of the enamel of all or nearly all the teeth in a more or less equal manner, and which may be associated with morphologic or biochemical changes elsewhere in the body.
+A rare genetic odontal or periodontal disorder that represents a group of developmental conditions affecting the structure and clinical appearance of the enamel of all or nearly all the teeth in a more or less equal manner, and which may be associated with morphologic or biochemical changes elsewhere in the body.

 - Synonym(s): -

 - Inheritance: Autosomal recessive or Autosomal dominant or X-linked dominant

 - Age of onset: Infancy, Neonatal

 - OMIM: 104500 104510 104530 130900 204650 204700 301200 301201 612529 613211 614832 615887 616221 616270 617217

 - UMLS: C0002452

 - GARD: 5791

 - MedDRA: -